ferrous-systems/rust-training/training-slides/src/error-handling.md

 fn result_u32() -> Result<u32, OhNoError> { Ok(1) }

 fn result_but_its_u64() -> Result<u64, OhNoError> {
-    // `map` expects a closure which maps the value to another value. result_u32().map(|v| v as u64)
+    // `map` expects a function which maps the value to another value.
+    // It takes any function which implements [core::ops::FnOnce]. result_u32().map(|v| v as u64)
 }

 fn result_u32_but_error_is_bad() -> Result<u32, ThisIsBadError> {
-    // `map` expects a closure which maps the error to another error.
+    // `map_err` expects a function which maps the error to another error.
-    // We ignore the previous error here by using _ result_u32().map_err(|_| ThisIsBadError)
+    // It takes any function which implements [core::ops::FnOnce]. result_u32().map_err(|_| ThisIsBadError)
 }
 ```